 Arch support in a cross-trainer?

-An expert who reviewers nearly every training shoe on the market notes that the Reebok HIIT 2 has a It’s not like a stability shoe but he finds it to be a little bit more than what other HIIT-focused shoes are offering.
+An expert who reviews nearly every training shoe on the market notes that the Reebok HIIT 2 has a decent amount of arch support.
+It’s not like a stability shoe but he finds it to be a little bit more than what other HIIT-focused shoes are offering.

 A vast majority of testers had zero issues in their regular training shoe size.
 And in terms of fit, some commented that it feels “like your feet are being held” and even claimed it “one of the most comfortable trainers in a decade.”